9 blockbuster initial patent damages awards in the US

 The number of patent cases filed in the US, on average 4500 to 5500 in the last two year, is way more than any other country in the world.
 Hence, there is no dearth of patent lawsuits in the US where huge patent damages were awarded to plaintiffs.

-Having that in mind, we thought to compile nine initial damages awarded since 1991.
-Among these nine, eight touched the $1bn mark.
+Having that in mind, we thought to compile famous patent infringement cases where the initial damages awarded crossed the one billion dollar mark, since 1991.
 Some among these were settled while pending appeal – CMU vs Marvell, some are still under appeal, and some got remanded or reduced – Alcatel Lucent vs Microsoft, for example.

-So let’s have a look why judges awarded big initial patent damages first and how later a defendant decreased the amount.
-Before moving to details, I would like to quote Quavo.
+So, let’s have a look at why judges awarded big initial patent damages first and how later a defendant decreased the amount.
+Here is the table of content to jump on a particular case.

 Idenix vs Gilead is the most recent iconic case which is full of lessons for plaintiff as damage seeker as well as a defendant for he can learn what mistakes to be avoided in such trails.